TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 sha256,rsa2048:dev## Verified-boot: 1
 ```

-:::warning
+:::danger
-Once the signed image is installed on the device and the device will be enbled for the secure boot for the 1st boot up.
+Once the signed image built with the option `--burn-key-hash` is installed on the device, the secure boot will be enabled for the device during the 1st boot up.
 Then, the device can not boot with any other images which are not signed by the same keys.
 :::